If you have a craving for an exotic dish, but can’t find this spice, we’ve got you covered. There are plenty of turmeric substitutes you can try out.

 Saffron

-When you add it to a Middle Eastern cuisines, it provides a subtle earthy flavor with a sweet aftertaste.
+Commonly used in Middle Eastern cuisines, saffron provides a subtle earthy flavor with a sweet aftertaste.
 This can mimic some of the flavors of turmeric.
 However, it clearly lacks the extra punch of heat.

-Not only is it more mild than turmeric, but it can also match its color.
+Not only is it milder than turmeric, but it can also match its color.
 Saffron gives your food a beautifully bright yellow hue.

 This spice may not be budget-friendly, but you don’t need to use much of it.
 Saffron is incredibly potent and a small pinch may be all you need.
 Adding more than that may turn your dish overly sweet.